Trump engineered a sudden windfall in 2016 as campaign funds dwindled - The Boston Globe

 And the president’s long-hidden tax records, obtained by The New York Times, also reveal this: how he engineered a sudden financial windfall — more than $21 million in what experts describe as highly unusual one-off payments from the Las Vegas hotel he owns with his friend Phil Ruffin, the casino mogul.

-The new findings, part of the Times’ continuing investigation, cast light on Trump’s financial maneuverings in that time of fiscal turmoil and unlikely political victory.
-Indeed, they may offer a hint to one of the enduring mysteries of his campaign: In its waning days, as his own giving had slowed to a trickle, Trump contributed $10 million, leaving many people wondering where the burst of cash had come from.
+The new findings may offer a hint to one of the enduring mysteries of his campaign: In its waning days, as his own giving had slowed to a trickle, Trump contributed $10 million, leaving many people wondering where the burst of cash had come from.

 Advertisement